jaimejim/iab-network-management-submission/README.md

-# iab-network-management-submission
-Submission to IAB workshop on the Next Era of Network Management Operations (nemopsws)
+# AI Control Workshop Submission

+This repo has the source files for compiling a submission to the IAB 2024 workshop on 'AI Control'.

+For the workshop info, see https://www.iab.org/announcements/call-for-papers-iab-workshop-on-ai-control/